pzivich/Delicatessen/docs/index.rst

 ``delicatessen`` supports a variety of pre-built estimating equations as well as custom, user built estimating equations.

 Here, we provide a brief overview of M-Estimation.
-For a more detailed, please refer to Stefanski & Boos (2002) or Boos & Stefanski (2013).
+For a more detailed, please refer to Ross et al. (2024), Stefanski & Boos (2002), or Boos & Stefanski (2013).
 M-estimation was developed to study the large sample properties of robust statistics.
 However, many common large-sample statistics can be expressed with estimating equations, so M-estimation provides a unified structure and a streamlined approach to estimation.
 Let the parameter of interest be the vector :math:`\theta = (\theta_1, \theta_2, ..., \theta_v)` and data is observed for :math:`n` independent units :math:`O_1, O_2, …, O_n`.
 An M-estimator, :math:`\hat{\theta}`, is the solution to the estimating equation :math:`\sum_{i=1}^{n} \psi(O_i, \hat{\theta}) = 0` where :math:`\psi` is a known :math:`v \times 1`-dimension estimating